 Some Ryanair passengers have found that fares when rebooking are more expensive than a new ticket on the same flight.

 While Ryanair claims to have waived its usual fee for rebooking, passengers still have to pay the fare difference.
-And in some instances have found the change fare is higher than the fare advertised for a new ticket on the same flight.
+And in many instances they have found the change fare is actually higher than the fare advertised for a new ticket on the same flight.

 The additional sum charged to Ryanair customers ranges from £10 to £80, in the examples supplied to Which?
 Travel.

 From refunds and cancellations to FCO warnings.
 Read our full Coronavirus outbreak Q&A: advice for travellers

 You can keep up to date on all the Which? coverage over on our coronavirus advice hub.

 When one passenger tried to rebook their Dublin to Malaga flight for 19:50 on 3 August, he found the rebooking fare was priced at €136.99.
 But when he then checked the Ryanair website for the price of a new ticket on the same plane, it was just €48.99 – that’s €88 cheaper.

 Like other airlines, Ryanair is not allowing customers to cancel flights and receive a refund, even when travel is against FCO advice.
 Instead passengers are advised to rebook for a later date.